 With some leaves (such as the maple leaf), it's possible to isolate the vascular bundles (vein structures) for viewing under the microscope.

 When viewing the cells of a leaf, this should be done using a compound microscope.
-The procedure used or this also allows for the stomata to be seen.
+The procedure used allows for the stomata to be seen.

 Having obtained a leaf, carefully fold it and using a pair of tweezers, peel off the lower surface of the leaf (epidermal membranous transparent layer)